kevinzakka/learn-linalg/README.md

 ## Todo

-- `eigen`: implement various algorithms for finding eigepairs of matrices.
+- `eigen`: implement various algorithms for finding eigenpairs of matrices.
 - `svd`: singular value decomposition
 - `pinv`: find the Moore-Penrose inverse of a matrix
 - `solver`: implement a modular class that does forward and backward substitution since all factorizations use it.